 Before people have too many, mingle with the guests at these events.
 Have some business cards ready to pass out.
 Make sure that you get a few from the attendees as well.

 The final place to check when job networking with someone is during volunteer activities.
 You never know who you could meet out there.
 Be ready to introduce yourself and talk with people if need be.

 Many people are in one professional association or the other, but they fail to use it as leverage.
 Attend meetings and training by these professional bodies and network with the members.
 If you are not a member yet, start joining now.
 It helps a lot.

 Human Resources Experts

 If you want to network for jobs, use the company websites.
-This option is excellent for you if you have a dream place to work; get their website, and read through the career section for vacancies.
+This option is excellent for you if you have a dream place to work; get their website and read through the career section for vacancies.
 If they accept unsolicited applications, don’t hesitate to send one in.
 Do the same for more companies.

 There are new ways of creating a personalized advert these days.
 This is to create a blog showcasing their education, experience, and skills.
 It also shows the different job offers they look out for.
-This webpage is then carefully placed in strategic places where people that matter can see it.
+This webpage is then carefully placed in strategic places where people who matter can see it.

 Some professional training makes you ready for employment in some professions.
 Spot these training activities and try to acquire them if you can.
-However, many of them are expensive but try to purchase the training if you can.
+However, many of them are expensive, but try to purchase the training if you can.
 Become certified where necessary.